Mlaiel/iacherie/integrations/security/checklist.md

 > This security architecture is the EXCLUSIVE intellectual property of **Fahed Mlaiel** (mlaiel@live.de).
 Any reproduction, modification, distribution or theft of idea/concept/code without PERSONAL written authorization is **STRICTLY FORBIDDEN** and will be prosecuted.

 ## 🎯 Enterprise Cybersecurity Intelligence
-Production-ready security suite providing comprehensive cybersecurity, threat detection, compliance monitoring, and protection systems for Ainflue creator platform with ML-powered security intelligence and Zero-Trust architecture.
+Production-ready security suite providing comprehensive cybersecurity, threat detection, compliance monitoring, and protection systems for IA Chérie creator platform with ML-powered security intelligence and Zero-Trust architecture.

 ### 🛡️ Core Features
 - **Threat Detection Engine**: ML-powered threat analysis with real-time monitoring